JonathanRayner/anonymous-interview-project/README.md

     - [ ] Do the existing augmentations cause problems?
     - [ ] Do we have enough data?
 - [ ] Documentation + experiments
+- [ ] Plot ROC for FAR? (look at other metrics from the paper)
+- [ ] Scatter plot?

 ## Notes

 - Some of the training images are already augmented with random rotation, shrinking
 - Actually both the train and test sets have data augmentation
+- train data: ~12k datapoints, ~5.6k unique people, ~1.5k have more than one person
+- test data: ~1k datapoints, ~750 unique people
+- all data is .jpg, 250 x 250 x 3

 ## Instructions